Eng-Ahmad-Almohammad/equevu-assessment/README.md

 ### Run Django app:

-First of all create .env file on the top level of the directories tree and fill it as the .env.template
+Create .env file on the top level of the directories tree and fill it as the .env.template

 Collect the static files since we are using whitenose: